akiomiyao/ped/README.md

   thread=8 : specify the max thread (thread was changed to process in current version) number.
   Default is the number of logical core.
   tmpdir=/mnt/ssd : specify the temporally directory to /mnt/ssd.
 Default is target directory.
-  clipping=100 : If length of short reads is not fixed, clipping to fixed length is required.
+  clipping=100 : If length of short reads is not fixed, ped.pl determine the suitable clipping length.
+  If you want to force the clipping length, add the clipping option.
   Distribution of counts by sequence length can be obtained by check_length.pl
   perl check_length.pl target=ERR3063487
+  Clipping length between 90-95% coverage is enough.
 - Result files,
 ```
 File name               Description